-- History and Geography for the Young Child, with Donna Raymond, Brigham Young Univ.
-Press, 1978 - The World in the Palm of Her Hand, with Donna Seldin; The Barrie Press, 1986 Celebrations of Life - International Children's Festivals In The Montessori Curriculum, with Musya Meyer; The Barrie Press, 1986 - Finding The Perfect Match How to Recruit and Retain the Right Families for Your School, Montessori Foundation, 2001 - Organizing a New Montessori School Step by Step Course book, resources, and consultation, The Montessori Foundation, 2001 - Building A World-Class Montessori School, with Jonathan Wolff; Montessori Foundation, 2001 - Master Teachers Model Programs; Montessori Foundation, 2003) - The Montessori Way, with Paul Epstein; The Montessori Foundation, 2004 - How To Raise An Amazing Child; DK Press, 2006

-Date: January 22, 2015 at 11:39:26 AM EST Subject: 2016 NEH Summer Seminar Proposal From: Peter wright (b) (6)

-To: Peter Gibbon (b) (6)
+History and Geography for the Young Child, with Donna Raymond, Brigham Young Univ.
+Press, 1978

+The World in the Palm of Her Hand, with Donna Seldin; The Barrie Press, 1986

+Celebrations of Life - International Children's Festivals In The Montessori Curriculum, with Musya Meyer; The Barrie Press, 1986

+Finding The Perfect Match - How to Recruit and Retain the Right Families for Your School, Montessori Foundation, 2001

+Organizing a New Montessori School Step by Step - Course book, resources, and consultation, The Montessori Foundation, 2001

+Building A World-Class Montessori School, with Jonathan Wolff; Montessori Foundation, 2001

+Master Teachers - Model Programs; Montessori Foundation, 2003)

+The Montessori Way, with Paul Epstein; The Montessori Foundation, 2004

+How To Raise An Amazing Child; DK Press, 2006

+LETTERS OF COMMITMENT

 Hi Peter,

-Thank you for offering me the position of Project Coordinator/Participant Liaison in the 2016 NEH Seminar entitled "Philosophers of Education: Major Thinkers From the Enlightenment to the Post-Modern Era".
+Thank you for offering me the position of Project Coordinator/Participant Liaison in the 2017 NEH Seminar entitled "Philosophers of Education: Major Thinkers From the Enlightenment to the Present".
 I accept your offer and look forward to again working with you.

 Sincerely,

 Peter R. Wright

+On Feb 2, 2016, at 11:37 AM, Damrosch, Leo <damrosch@fas.harvard.edu> wrote: Peter, thanks very much, July 14 is fine; I've already put it on my calendar.

+best, Leo

-From: "Damrosch, Leo" <damrosch@fas.harvard.edu> To: peter gibbon (b) (6) Subject: Re: Philosophers of Education Date: January 14, 2015 at 2:17:40 PM EST</damrosch@fas.harvard.edu>
+From: peter gibbon (b) (6) Sent: Tuesday, February 02, 2016 11:32 AM To: Damrosch, Leo Subject: Fwd: Philosophers of Education Seminar

-Thanks, Peter, I'll be happy to do it!
-Best, Leo

-On Jan 13, 2015, at 1:20 PM, peter gibbon (b) (6) wrote:

 Leo,

-NEH has encouraged me to apply for a repeat of the Philosophers of Education Seminar for the summer of 2016.
-I know this is far in advance and specific dates could change, but I am hoping you will be available on Friday, July 15th to speak to the group on Rousseau.
-NEH pays a \$750 stipend for this.

-Best,

-Peter

-From: "Glenn, Charles" <glennsed@bu.edu> To: peter gibbon (b) (6) Subject: Re: Philosophers of Education 2016 Date: January 13, 2015 at 7:09:46 PM EST</glennsed@bu.edu> Peter That would be fun.
-I'll put it on my calendar.
-C On January 13, 2015, at 13:20, peter gibbon (b) (6) wrote: Charles, NEH has encouraged me to apply for a repeat of the Philosophers of Education Seminar for the summer of 2016.
-I know this is far in advance and specific dates could change, but I am hoping you will be available on Monday, July 18th to speak to the group on Horace Mann.
-NEH pays a \$750 stipend for this.
+I am enjoying reading your book on Blake and look forward to this summer.
+Of course it's a long way off, but I hope you can give me a tentative commitment to speak as well on July 14, 2017?
+Please reply by way of return of this email.

 Best,